AUCKLAND + HAMILTON CUSTOMERS: INFO ON COLLECTING FROM STORE AVAILABLE HERE.

 Feliway is a synthetic Feline Facial Pheromone which creates a feeling of well-being and mimics the catʼs own ʻscent.ʼ Plug it in for 12hrs away from the cat to warm it up and achieve a consistent smell.
 Then plug it into a cat-height socket (not blocked by furniture) in the room that the cat spends most of itʼs time.

-Add 4 drops of Rescue Remedy to a small bottle of water and use this mix to drop onto treats at least 4 times a day.
-You can also add 4 drops of mix to their food or rub it into the skin on their ears at least 4 times a day.
+Drop onto treats or food at least 4 times a day.
+Alternatively, you can rub it into the skin of their ears at least 4 times a day.